kmiyashiro/grunt-mocha/README.md

 ## Getting Started

-**Important note**
+### Vanilla JS

+- Write mocha task description in grunt config using full format and specify `run: true` option (see `example/grunt.js` for details);
+- Check for PhantomJS `userAgent` in a test html file and run tests only in a real browser (see `example/test/test2.html` for details).

+In this case you shouldn't include `mocha-helper.js` (it will be included automatically) and tests will be run from `mocha-helper.js`.

-If you are not using AMD, include `mocha-helper.js` from `tasks/mocha` after you include `mocha.js` and run `mocha.setup`.
+Alternatively, include `mocha-helper.js` from `tasks/mocha` after you include `mocha.js` and run `mocha.setup` in your HTML file.
 The helper will override `mocha.setup` if it detects PhantomJS.

-See the example folder for a vanilla example.
+See `exampletest/test.html`.

+### AMD

 Example setup with AMD (advanced): https://gist.github.com/2655876

-**Alternative way is the following:**

-- write mocha task description in grunt config using full format and specify `run: true` option (see `example/grunt.js` for details);
-- check for PhantomJS `userAgent` in a test html file and run tests only in a real browser (see `example/test/test2.html` for details).

-In this case you shouldn't include `mocha-helper.js` (it will be included automatically) and tests will be run from `mocha-helper.js`.

 ### Grunt and this plugin